-Some municipalities have SSOs from fixed points within the sewer system that overflow to a storm sewer or directly to receiving waters.3 A profile view of an SSO that occurs from an overflow pipe is shown in Figure 7.
+Some municipalities have SSOs from fixed points within the sewer system that overflow to a storm sewer or directly to receiving waters.
+A profile view of an SSO that occurs from an overflow pipe is shown in Figure 7.

-FIGURE 7: SSO from Overflow Pipe
+FIGURE 7: Profile View of an SSO from an Overflow Pipe